m-soro/IntroToDBs/README.md

 # Intro to Mongoose

   * What is Mongoose?
-    - helps us interact with MongoDB inside the javascript file.
+    - ODM object data mapper allows us write javascript file that interacts with database.

   * Why are we using it?

   * Interact with mongodb with mongoose